spacetelescope/stsci-package-template/README.rst

 STSCI package template
 ========================

+**Important notice:** This template is out of date.
+Use at your own risk!

 |powered|   -

 This is a python package template for STScI based on the `Astropy Template packge <http://docs.astropy.org/projects/package-template/en/latest/>`_ .